Research

 Projects closely related to my research:

-The CAPD GroupThe CAPD Group ] This is the website of the Computer Assisted Proofs in Dynamics Group which I am part of.
+The CAPD GroupThe CAPD Group ] Computer Assisted Proofs in Dynamics Group, which I am a member of.

-CHomPCHomP ] This is the website of the Computational Homology Project which I take part in.
+CHomPCHomP ] Computational Homology Project, which I actively participate in.